Prajwalwe/EventManagementSystem/README.md

 ## Good Things

-* I enjoyes it a lot and i learnt a lot from this
+* I enjoyed it a lot and i learnt a lot from this
 * i have never use sqlite, i know MSSMS, i learnt how to use sqlite
 * Finally i made it